 Last night’s shenanigans on the Opposition day motion were deeply unsatisfactory and brought shame upon this House once again.
 There is no doubt whatsoever that the vote is binding, and I am grateful to hear the Leader of the House confirm that today.
 What we need today is a clear and unambiguous statement from the Government that they accept in full what was decided last night, without qualification, and that they will, without any redaction, just hand the papers over to the Select Committee on Exiting the European Union.
 That is what is expected of the Government.
 If they do not do that, as you said, Mr Speaker, the Government will be in contempt of this House, and if that happens, we will bring proceedings to hold them to account on that very basis.

 Finally, last week there was yet another pitiful attempt to reform the unelectable circus that is the House of Lords.
 This was brought forward by the Lords themselves, which is a little bit like asking the vampire community to reform the local blood bank.
-Apparently, the ambition is to reduce their number to 600, making it the only third-largest, unaccountable, unelected Chamber in the world.
+Apparently, the ambition is to reduce their number to 600, making it only the third-largest, unaccountable, unelected Chamber in the world.
 When will the Leader of the House produce real and decisive plans to rid the nation of this unelected embarrassment?

 I am always delighted by how the hon.
 Gentleman never holds back in speaking his mind, certainly on the subject of reform of the other place.
 He will be aware that the Burns Committee report recommends reducing the size of the House of Lords by a quarter and limiting terms to 15 years.
 Some of us in this place believe that the other place has a vital role in scrutinising and revising legislation, so we will of course consider the recommendations carefully, but I encourage the hon.
 Gentleman to appreciate that comprehensive reform of the House of Lords involving legislation is not a priority.
 However, we will make sure that the House of Lords continues to perform its constitutional role, which respects the primacy of the House of Commons.